-A hybrid mattress is a combination of memory foam and innersprings, forming the perfect bed.
-Hybrid beds contain pressure-relieving memory foam without losing the responsive innerspring feel.
+A hybrid mattress is a combination of memory or latex foam and innerspring mattress qualities.
+Hybrid beds contain pressure-relieving memory foam without losing their responsive innerspring feel.

 Materials Inside a Hybrid Mattress

 Hybrid mattresses may contain different types of foam and of course the coil base.
 These layers are usually broken up into three sections.
 First is the comfort layer, then a transitional layer, and finally the support layer.
 Some hybrids may have only one or two comfort layers and then a basic support coil system.
 The best hybrid should provide enough support and contouring for a good night’s sleep.

 A comfort layer is the top layer of a hybrid mattress unless the bed has a plush pillow top or Euro-style topper.
 A hybrid’s comfort layer must be at least 2 inches thick and contain memory foam or latex.
 The comfort layer conforms to the body and relieves pressure points.

 A transitional layer is usually made of either poly-foam, memory foam, or latex.
 The transitional layer provides extra cushioning and support.

 A support layer stabilizes the bed and evenly distributes body weight across the sleep surface.
 A support layer has pocketed coils (each coil is individually wrapped in fabric or foam).
 This layer evenly supports the body and reduces motion transfer.
 Sleepers can stay cooler thanks to the layer’s air circulation.